Side Effects of HIV Medicines

 - Other medicines

 Rash may be a symptom of acute HIV infection.
-Acute HIV infection is the earliest stage of HIV infection, and it generally develops within 2 to 4 weeks after infection with HIV.
+Acute HIV infection is the earliest stage of HIV infection, and it generally lasts for 2 to 4 weeks after infection with HIV.

 Rash may be a symptom of other infections.
 HIV destroys the infection-fighting cells of the immune system.
 Damage to the immune system puts people with HIV at risk of infections, and rash is a symptom of many infections.